 Categories

 Put this book on your “want to read” list and be inspired to advocate for the changes you—and others—need.
 It can be done.

-For updated book release information, go to https://angelamuirvanetten.com.
+For information on “Always an Advocate,” go to https://angelamuirvanetten.com/always-an-advocate/.
 Please subscribe to my blog and receive automatic delivery of weekly posts to your email inbox.

+Categories